txels/incywincy/README.md

-# Inciwincy - a spider testing framework
+# Incy Wincy - a spider testing framework

 The purpose of ``incywincy`` is to make it easy to write tests that need to perform checks on every page of a website.
 It is especially convenient for